lucamartucci/lucamartucci.github.io/_posts/2019-08-10-LearnCrypto01.md

 title: Intro to Cryptography Lecture 1
 tags: Cryptography
 ---
-I'm starting to study cryptography by reading Yevgeniy Dodis' notes at this [link](https://cs.nyu.edu/courses/fall08/G22.3210-001/index.html), and would like to record this process and make some interesting notes.
+I'm starting to study cryptography by reading Yevgeniy Dodis' notes at this [link](https://cs.nyu.edu/courses/fall08/G22.3210-001/index.html), and would like to make some interesting notes.

 Today I've read the notes of lecture 1.
 I want to explain the argument for the necessity of secret, which I spent some time thinking about and had fun playing with.

 ## **The Scenario of the Problem**

 The scenario involves three agents, Alice, Bob and Eve.
 Bob wants to send a message $m$ to Alice that **only** Alice can read.
 Therefore Bob would like to encrypt $m$ making it the ciphertext $c$ and send $c$ to Alice.
 Eve is the third party (adversary) who can see $c$ and wants to know $m$.
 We name Bob's encryption function as $Enc:$ $Enc(m, ???) \rightarrow c$ and Alice's decryption function as $Dec:$ $Dec(c, ???) \rightarrow m$.
-The pair $(Enc, Dec)$ consistitutes the communication scheme they use.
+The pair $(Enc, Dec)$ constitutes the communication scheme they use.

 Initial assumptions we made are: